moaml1999/My_Certificates/README.md

 # My_Certificates
-These are my certificates for any course I took and what I learn from it .
+These are my certificates for any course I took .

 ## 1- autocad
 <ul>